jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 ## New and Old Societies As Seen in Celebrities

 New technology put two-way radios in all our hands.
-Like a person in a life raft, we now have a voice.
+Like a person in a life raft, we now have a voice in our fates.

 An example of this freedom is celebrities.
 In the Industrial Age society, our stars were often decided for us.
 The era of mass-production only let a few people make movies, release albums, or get their names in "the papers."